mjschultz/django-tastefulpy/docs/caching.rst

 Mark Nottingham has a `general caching introduction`_ and the `Django cache documentation`_ describes how to set caching-related headers in your code.
-The range of possible options is beyond the scope of this documentation, but it's important to know that, by default, Tastypie will prevent responses from being cached to ensure that clients always receive current information.
+The range of possible options is beyond the scope of this documentation, but it's important to know that, by default, Tastefulpy will prevent responses from being cached to ensure that clients always receive current information.

 .. _general caching introduction: http://www.mnot.net/cache_docs/